robustness-gym/robustness-gym/CONTRIBUTING.md

    ```

    You can use `pre-commit` to make sure you don't forget to format your code properly,
-   the dependency should already be made available by `poetry`.
+   the dependency should already be available.

    Just install `pre-commit` for the `robustness-gym` directory,